AI-Tech-Research-Lab/HAEEAI/README.md

 # HAEEAI - Hardware Architectures for Embedded and Edge AI
-This repository contains the material for the course "Hardware Architecture for Embedded and Edge AI" - Politecnico di Milano - 2022-2023
+This repository contains the material for the M.Sc. course "Hardware Architecture for Embedded and Edge AI" - Politecnico di Milano - 2022-2023

 Lecturer: Prof. [Manuel Roveri](https://roveri.faculty.polimi.it/)